hellums/lacey-bacon/README.md

 - Docker (introductory)
 - Cookiecutter (introductory)
 - IMDB (data source)
+- Pluralsight (LMS)
-- HTML, Javascript, CSS (high level, "big picture")
+- HTML, Javascript, CSS (high level, "big picture" courses on Pluralsight)
 - Sling-loaded coconuts, twine, and two African swallows
 - A scale, a duck, and "very small rocks" (the kind that float on water)
 - And more, TBD